 The massive change in working patterns in the last couple of years throws up all sorts of challenges for business owners and managers - not least how to manage the extra space they now find themselves with.
 The question is, divest or utilise?
-We say use it or lose it.
+We say use it or lose out.
 Here are three big reasons why.

 The Evidence on RTO